← Brayden WatkinsTelegram Support Agent

 2. 02User sends a message via Telegram

-7. 07Daily digest at 8am summarizing flagged escalations and unanswered questions
+7. 07Daily digest at 9pm summarizing escalations and unanswered questions

 III · Sample